Understanding Information Disclosure from Secure Computation Output: A Study of Average Salary Computation: Single Execution

 The same trends hold for the uniform distribution in Figure~\ref{fig:uniform_entropy}, where we use $N \in \lbr{8, 16, \ldots, 256}$, but the values themselves slightly differ.
-For example, the absolute entropy loss in Figure~\ref{subfig:sum_uniform_absolute_loss} is slightly larger than the loss in Figure~\ref{subfig:sum_poisson_absolute_loss} with the same number of spectators.
-For inputs with the lowest entropy (3 bits, $N=8$), 5 and 24 spectators are necessary to achieve at most 5\% and 1\% relative loss, respectively, which is the same as what was observed for inputs with Poisson distribution.
-When the initial entropy increases to 8 bits ($N = 256$), the target's starting entropy nearly triples, reducing the number of spectators to achieve at most 5\% and 1\% to 2 and 9 spectators, respectively.
+For example, the absolute entropy loss in Figure~\ref{subfig:sum_uniform_absolute_loss} is slightly larger than the loss in Figure~\ref{subfig:sum_poisson_absolute_loss} when the number of spectators is small.
+When $N=8$ with 3 bits of original entropy, 5 and 24 spectators are needed to achieve at most 5\% and 1\% relative loss, respectively.
+This is the same as what was observed for Poisson distribution with 3-bit inputs ($\lambda=4$).